 Jurassic Coast Osteopathy's mission is to provide professional care for you & your family, to help you do more of what you want to do in comfort.
 We have helped many people be in less pain or be more active, whether that's to play golf, improve their run times, ride horses, knit, read, sleep better or even just sit more comfortably at work or at home.

 Osteopaths treat people of all ages, for all sorts of conditions - for example, clinic owner Helena's oldest patient has been 96 and her youngest just 5 days old!
-Both Helena & Vitor use a variety of techniques including deep tissue massage, articulation, manipulation and cranial (craniosacral) technique, depending on what is appropriate for your problem, your state of health and your preferences.
+Both Helena & Vitor use a variety of techniques including deep tissue massage, articulation, manipulation and cranial (craniosacral) technique, dry needling & K-taping (Vitor only), depending on what is appropriate for your problem, your state of health and your preferences.
 They may also give advice about posture, exercises and other aspects of health that will help you manage your problem or prevent it re-occuring in future.

 Helena & Vitor will refer you back to your GP if appropriate or they may suggest another practitioner with different skills, for example a physiotherapist, nutritionist, massage therapist or acupuncturist if they thinks their skill set is better suited to your problem.